Cagayancillo: Geography

 The farthest provincial limit of the province of Palawan in the east is the island of municipality of Cagayancillo.
 It is approximately 178 nmi east of Puerto Princesa City and only 72 nmi south-west of Antique.
 It is located near the middle of the Sulu Sea.

 There are neither mountain ranges nor forested areas in the municipality.
 A hilly portion in the north-eastern part of the main island has a slope of 3-82%.
 The other areas are flat with the highest elevation around 2 to 3 meters.
 The majority of the island has a sandy loam soil not enough to support a forest.

 Barangays

 Cagayancillo is the smallest municipality in the province of Palawan with a total land area of only 2639 ha as of 2007.
-The municipality is composed of 31 islands and islets and is subdivided into 12 barangays and two island sitios (Cavili and Calusa) included under the political jurisdiction of Magsaysay.
+It is composed of 31 islands and islets and is politically subdivided into 12 barangays and two island sitios (Cavili and Calusa) included under the political jurisdiction of Magsaysay.
+Each barangay consists of puroks and some have sitios.